Wasson & Associates has relevant experience in a wide variety of legal fields. The following is a small sample of the diverse

 The firm’s class action cases include Shoma Development Corp. v.
 Vazquez, 749 So.
 2d 1287 (Fla.
 3d DCA 2000)(property owners with misrepresentation claims against developer); Cano v.
 WHM, LLC, 4D13-4726 (Fla.
 4th DCA) (employees seeking recovery under minimum wage laws); In Re Southern Florida Waste Disposal Antitrust Litigation, 896 F.2d 493 (11th Cir.
 1990)(class of business owners against waste companies fixing prices); 31 Foster Children v.
 Bush, 329 F.3d 1255(11th Cir.
 2003)(class of abused foster children denied necessary services).

 In addition to representing clients in civil matters, Wasson & Associates also handles criminal appeals and post-conviction proceedings ranging from DUI cases to death penalty appeals.
-Some of the more notable criminal cases we have handled are Lugo v.
+Some of the more notable criminal cases we have handled are Lebron v.
+State, 232 So.
+3d 942 (Fla.
+2017)(reversing death sentence in capital murder appeal); Hernandez v.
+State, 278 So.
+3d 345 (Fla.
+3d DCA 2019)(reversing for resentencing in attempted murder case based on ineffective assistance of trial counsel); United States v.
+Pickett, 602 F. App’x 774 (11th Cir.
+2015)(appealing child pornography conviction); Lugo v.
 State 2 So.
 3d 1 (Fla.
 2008)(representing death row inmate in post-conviction proceeding involving claims of ineffective assistance of trial counsel); Thompson v.
 State, 695 So.
 2d 691 (Fla.
 1997)(reversing conviction of defendant for attempted murder of law enforcement officer); Delgado v.
 State, 776 So.
 2d 233 (Fla.
 2000)(reversing first degree murder conviction); Reynolds v.
 State, 983 So.
 2d 1192 (Fla.
 3d DCA 2008)(reversing conviction for trafficking in marijuana); Page v.
 State, 980 So.
 2d 528 (Fla.
 5th DCA 2008)(representing city commissioner in appeal from conviction for bribery by public official and receiving unlawful compensation); Hernandez v.
 State, 959 So.
 2d 355 (Fla.
-3d DCA 2007)(representing passenger of automobile convicted of manslaughter by culpable negligence); United States v.
+3d DCA 2007)(representing owner of vehicle convicted of manslaughter by culpable negligence); United States v.
 Armstrong, 19 F.3d 1445 (11th Cir.
-1994)(representing alleged co-conspirator in cocaine smuggling operation); United States v.
-Pickett, No. 14-11004 (11th Cir.)(appeal from conviction in child pornography case).
+1994)(representing alleged co-conspirator in cocaine smuggling operation).

 Wasson & Associates represents commercial clients in matters of international trade and business disputes in cases including Quiet Technology DC-8, Inc. v.
 Hurel-Dubois UK, Ltd., 326 F.3d 1333 (11th Cir.
 2003)(claim based on defective design of jet engine features); MCC-Marble Ceramic Center, Inc. v.
 Ceramica Nuova D’Agostino, S.P.A., 144 F.3d 1384 (11th Cir.
 1998)(establishing inapplicability of Parol Evidence Rule to cases brought under Convention of International Sale of Goods).

 Wasson & Associates represents seamen and passengers in admiralty injury claims, and business interests in other types of maritime cases including Groves v.
-Royal Caribbean Cruises, Ltd., 463 Fed.
-Appx.
-837 (11th Cir.
-2012)(passenger injury cliam); Odyssey Marine Exploration, Inc. v.
+Royal Caribbean Cruises, Ltd., 463 F. App’x 837 (11th Cir.
+2012)(passenger injury claim); Odyssey Marine Exploration, Inc. v.
 Bray, 636 F.3d 1338 (11th Cir.
 2011)(suit against treasure salvor on contractual claim); Folino v.
-Porcelli, 516 Fed.
+Procelli, 516 Fed.
 Appx.
 845 (11th Cir.
 2013)(injury claim involving application of Convention on the International Regulations for Preventing Collision at Sea); Royal Caribbean Cruises, Ltd. v.
 Sinclair, 808 So.
 2d 233 (Fla.
 3d DCA 2002)(case involving question of applicability of medical malpractice presuit requirements to maritime injury claim).